SwineHerd21/game-engine/README.md

         [ ] Resize
         [ ] Custom handlers
     [ ] Fullscreen
+    [ ] Multiple windows?
-[ ] Input
+[ ] Layers
+    [ ] Systems are organized in layers from the engine core to the player loop [ ] Events
+    [ ] Events are propogated to each running engine layer in order [ ] Raised by layers
+    [ ] Include stuff like key presses, window resize, frame render, etc [ ] Each layer can consume the event so later layers cannot handle it [ ] Input
     [ ] Getting key presses/releases/states/which key/etc.
     [ ] Getting mouse button presses